How we make our bread

 In addition to aromatic grains, salt is also an essential ingredient for delicious bread, and as with grains, it is necessary to make an informed choice when selecting it.

-Vlaamsch Broodhuys only uses Celtic sea salt that is harvested manually in the Guérande region of Brittany.
+Vlaamsch Broodhuys only uses Celtic sea salt that is harvested by hand in the Guérande region of Brittany.
 This salt is known among gastronomists as the best salt in the world.
-Not only the taste, but also health plays an important role here.
+Not only because of the taste but also in terms of health.
 This salt is rich in minerals and trace elements and contains a relatively low content of sodium chloride.
 This gives it a soft and friendly character, and it is less impactful on the body.